AdobeDocs/commerce-php/src/pages/developer/components/catalog-rules.md

 The validation class for the catalog price rule must extend the `Magento\Rule\Model\Condition\AbstractCondition` class.

-## Steps to Extend Catalog Rule Conditions
+## Steps to extend catalog rule conditions

 *  Create the `after` plugin for the `getNewChildSelectOptions` method and add your custom condition to it.
 *  Add the `type` configuration in `<custom_module_dir>/etc/di.xml`.